Learning and Type Compatibility in Signaling Games: Discussion

 \section{Discussion}

-Our learning model supposes that the agents have geometrically distributed lifetimes,which is one of the reasons that the senders' optimization problems can be solved using the Gittins index.
-If agents were to have fixed finite lifetimes, as in \citet{fudenberg_steady_1993,fudenberg_superstition_2006}, their optimization problem would not be stationary.
-For this reason, the finite-horizon analog of the Gittins index is only approximately optimal for the finite-horizon multi-armed bandit problem \citep{nino2011computing}.
-Applying the geometric lifetime framework to steady-state learning models for other classes of extensive-form games could prove fruitful, especially for games where we need to compare the behavior of various players or player types.
+Our learning model supposes that the agents have geometrically distributed lifetimes, which is one of the reasons that the senders' optimization problems can be solved using the Gittins index.
+If agents were to have fixed finite lifetimes, as in \citet{fudenberg_steady_1993,fudenberg_superstition_2006}, their optimization problem would not be stationary, and the finite-horizon analog of the Gittins index is only approximately optimal for the finite-horizon multi-armed bandit problem \citep{nino2011computing}.
+Applying the geometric-lifetime framework to steady-state learning models for other classes of extensive-form games could prove fruitful, especially for games where we need to compare the behavior of various players or player types, and in studies of other sorts of dynamic decisions.

+Theorem \ref{thm:index} provides a comparison between the dynamic behavior of two agents in a geometric-lifetime bandit problem based on their static preferences over the prizes.
+As an immediate application, consider a principal-agent setting where the agent faces a multi-armed bandit with arms $s\in S$, where $s$ leads a prize drawn from $Z_{s}$ according to some distribution.
+The principal knows the agent's per-period utility function $u:\cup_{s}Z_{s}\to\mathbb{R}$, but not the agent's beliefs over the prize distributions of different arms or agent's discount factor.
+Suppose the principal observes the agent choosing arm 1 in the first period.
+The principal can impose taxes and subsidies on the different prizes and arms, changing the agent's utility function to $\tilde{u}$.
+For what taxes and subsidies would the agent still have chosen arm 1 in the first period, irrespective of her initial beliefs and discount factor?
+According to Theorem \ref{thm:index}, the answer is precisely those taxes and subsidies such that arm 1 is more type-compatible with $\tilde{u}$ than $u$.

-Our results provide an upper bound on the set of patiently stable strategy profiles in a signalling game.
-In \citet*{FudenbergHe2017TCE}, we will provide a lower bound for the same set, as well as a sharper upper bound under additional restrictions on the priors.
-But together these results will not give an exact characterization of patiently stable outcomes.
-Nevertheless, our results do show how the theory of learning in games provides a foundation for refining the set of Nash equilibria in signalling games.
+Our results provide an upper bound on the set of patiently stable strategy profiles in a signaling game.
+In \citet*{FudenbergHe2017TCE}, we provided a lower bound for the same set, as well as a sharper upper bound under additional restrictions on the priors.
+But together, these results will not give an exact characterization of patiently stable outcomes.
+Nevertheless, our results do show how the theory of learning in games provides a foundation for refining the set of equilibria in signaling games.